-Patrick Reeve MA, FCA, (appointed 12 November
+Patrick Reeve MA, FCA, (appointed 11 December 2003) was formerly the managing partner of Albion

-2013) was formerly the managing partner of Albion Capital and became chairman in 2019.
-He is also a director of Albion Technology & General VCT and Albion Enterprise VCT.
+2003) was formerly the managing partner of Albion Capital and became chairman in 2019.
+He is also a director of Albion Development VCT and Albion Enterprise VCT.
 Patrick is on Albion's Valuation Committee and its Risk Management Committee.
 He is also a director of the Association of Investment Companies.
-Patrick joined Close Brothers Group plc in 1989 before establishing Albion Capital LLP (originally Close Ventures Ltd) in 1996.
+Patrick joined Close Brothers Group plc in 1989 before establishing Albion Capital Group LLP (originally Close Ventures Ltd) in 1996.
 Prior to Close he qualified as a chartered accountant before joining Cazenove & Co.
 Patrick has an MA in Modern Languages from Oxford University and a BA in Sanskrit from SOAS.
 Patrick, although considered non-independent for governance purposes, contributes both direct investment experience and a wider perspective in the venture capital markets.